-The engineering office Merschbrock designs, develops and markets together with the company Orca GmbH UVC sterilization systems and monitoring equipment for these systems.
+The engineering office Merschbrock designs, develops and markets sterilization systems and monitoring equipment for these systems.

 Main applications and products are

 Basic technology for the sterilization is the application of short-wave high-energy UVC radiation, generated by mercury low-pressure lamps.
 The electromagnetic energy, contained in the UV radiation, is used to damage the DNA of microorganisms such as viruses, bacteria, yeasts and molds permanently.
-From orca GmbH standard systems and special solutions for the following markets are available:
+Standard systems and special solutions for the following markets are available:

 Further applications for UV disinfection technology are: